Riverscapes/gcd/docs/Help/Inputs/Masks/regular-masks.md

 <div class="float-right">
 <img src="{{ site.baseurl }} /assets/images/CommandRefs/00_ProjectExplorer/inputs/masks/regular.png"></div>
 Regular masks group together regions of a GCD project into different categories.
 Each regular mask is represented as a polygon ShapeFile.
 An attribute field in the ShapeFile is used to distinguish the different regions.
-Muliple polygons can have the same region category.
+Multiple polygons can have the same region category.

-Regular masks are used during [budget segregations]({{site.baseurl}}/Help/Analyses/Budget_Segregation/budget-segregation.html) to summarise [change detection analyses]().
+Regular masks are used during [budget segregations]({{site.baseurl}}/Help/Analyses/Budget_Segregation/budget-segregation.html) to summarize [change detection analyses]().

 The same basic requirements apply to all types of mask Polygon ShapeFiles: